-The AHA urges Congress to direct the Administration to remove the second two attestations, keeping only the statutory requirement that hospitals did not knowingly or willfully take action to limit or restrict the compatibility or interoperability of their EHRs.
+The AHA urges the Administration to remove the second two attestations, keeping only the statutory requirement that hospitals did not knowingly or willfully take action to limit or restrict the compatibility or interoperability of their EHRs.

 Hold Medicare Recovery Audit Contractors (RACs) Accountable.
 Medicare RACs are paid a contingency fee that financially rewards them for denying payments to hospitals, even when their denials are found to be in error.
+This has led to inappropriately highdenials rates, with many reversals in the hospitals' favor after an exhaustive and costly appeals process.

-The AHA urges Congress to require the Administration to revise the RAC contracts to incorporate a financial penalty for poor performance by RACs, as measured by Administrative Law Judge appeal overturn rates.
+The AHA urges the Administration to revise the RAC contracts to incorporate a financial penalty for poor performance by RACs, as measured by Administrative Law Judge appeal overturn rates.

 Adjust Readmission Measures to Reflect Differences in Social Risk Factors.
 A body of research demonstrates that readmissions are higher in communities that are economically disadvantaged.
 This is because patients' likelihood of being readmitted is affected by access to resources that help them continue to heal post-discharge from the hospital, such as affordable medicines, primary care physicians, exercise and appropriate foods.
-For this reason, the 21st Century Cures Act requires CMS to implement sociodemographic adjustment in the hospital readmissions penalty program starting in FY 2019.
+For this reason, the 21st Century Cures Act requires CMS to implement sociodemographic adjustment in the hospital readmissions penalty program starting in fiscal year (FY) 2019.
 At the same time, a recent series of reports from the National Academy of Medicine show that other outcome measures, such as 30-day mortality rates and measures of efficiency and patient experience, are similarly impacted by sociodemographic factors.
 Moreover, a report from the Office of the Assistant Secretary for Planning and Evaluation (ASPE) shows that providers caring for large numbers of poorer patients are more likely to perform worse on a wide range of hospital, physician and post-acute care pay-for-performance programs.

-The AHA urges Congress to direct CMS to ensure its implementation of the social risk factor adjustments in the hospital readmissions penalty program is done in a transparent and fair manner.
-It also should use the evolving science around the best ways to adjust for social risk factors to update its approach as needed.
-Finally, Congress should require CMS to incorporate social risk factor adjustment into its other quality measurement and pay-for-performance programs where necessary and appropriate.
+The AHA urges CMS to ensure its implementation of the social risk factor adjustments in the hospital readmissions penalty program is done in a transparent and fair manner.
+We also urge CMS use the evolving science around the best ways to adjust for social risk factors to update its approach as needed.
+Finally, we urge CMS to incorporate social risk factor adjustment into its other quality measurement and pay-for-performance programs where necessary and appropriate.

 Make Future Bundled Payment Programs Voluntary.
-Through the Center for Medicare and Medicaid Innovation (CMMI), CMS has established a new mandatory bundled payment model for cardiac care and also expanded a mandatory bundled payment model for comprehensive joint replacements.
-Recently, CMS proposed to cancel implementation of these two mandatory models.
-While we support offering providers opportunities to explore new payment models, CMMI has engaged in regulatory overreach by making them mandatory.
+Through the Center for Medicare and Medicaid Innovation (CMMI), CMS established a new mandatory bundled payment model for cardiac care and also expanded a mandatory bundled payment model for comprehensive joint replacements.
+Recently, CMS proposed to cancel implementation of these new models.

-The AHA urges Congress to ensure that any new bundled payment programs are voluntary.
+The AHA supports bundled payment programs as tools to potentially improve care coordination and efficiency.
+However, we urge the Administration to ensure that any new bundled payment programs are voluntary.
 Hospitals should not be forced to bear the expense of participation in these complicated programs if they do not believe they will benefit patients.